presented by Julie Torok-Mangasarian, LMFT, RPT-S

 Saturday, May 18, 8:30 - 4:30

-Whether you are a seasoned supervisor or you are just considering becoming a supervisor, this training is for you!
-Learn the BBS guidelines for supervisors, 2019 supervision updates, and techniques for helping your superviseses reflect on their sessions with there clients to help develop their full potential as therapists.
+Whether you are a seasoned supervisor, or you are just considering becoming a supervisor, this training is for you!
+Get up-to-date on the BBS guidelines for supervisors.
 Associate clinicians are also welcome to come learn more about the process, although the instruction will be geared toward supervisors.

 Julie Torok-Mangasarian, LMFT is a licensed marriage and family therapist and the Clinical Director of the California Psychological Institute in Fresno, CA. Julie is a registered play therapist supervisor, reflective practice mentor and certified educator of infant massage (CEIM).
 Julie specializes in the treatment of complex and developmental trauma in young children.
 Julie has specialized training in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Dyadic Developmental Psychotherapy (DDP), play therapy (Theraplay®, client-centered play therapy and Filial Therapy) and Reflective Practice Facilitation/Supervision.

 - Define the basic components of clinical supervision.

 - Identify the core components of reflective supervision and leadership

 - Identify at least two common challenges in supervising counselors/clinicians

 - Articulate how to develop a reflective supervision agreement/plan